craftsmancoding/query/README.md

 ## Examples

-Fetch pages matching a certain template:
+**Fetch pages matching a certain template:**

     [[!Query? &template=`3`]]

-Find users whose usernames begin with "B" and format the results using a chunk:
+**Find users whose usernames begin with "B" and format the results using a chunk:**

     [[!Query? &_classname=`modUser` &username:STARTS_WITH=`b` &_tpl=`myUser` &_tplOuter=`allUsers`]]

-Paginate all manager events whose names begin with "namespace" and set a URL trigger to listen for $_GET['d'] to trigger debugging information:
+**Paginate all manager events whose names begin with "namespace" and set a URL trigger to listen for $_GET['d'] to trigger debugging information:**

     [[!Query? &_classname=`modManagerLog` &_limit=`10` &action:STARTS_WITH=`namespace` &_debug=`d:get=0`]]

-Return JSON data so query can be used to supply an Ajax form:
+**Return JSON data so query can be used to supply an Ajax form:**

     [[!Query? &_classname=`modChunk` &_limit=`10` &_view=`json`]]

-Quickly set up a search form by listening for post-data, and join on related tables:
+**Quickly set up a search form:**

+Listen for post-data, and join on related tables using the "&_graph" parameter.

     <form action="" method="post">
         Username: <input type="text" name="username" value="[[+query.username]]" /><br />